Digital Nomad Tax

 Tax residency in Czech for digital nomads

-Tax residency in Czech
+Tax Residency in Czech

 The Czech Republic considers you a tax resident if you spend 183 or more days there during a calendar year.
 The same applies if you have a permanent home available in the country, owned or rented, and you have the intention to live there.

-Tax residency in Czech for digital nomads: tax rates
+Tax residency in Czech for Digital Nomads: Tax Rates

 The Czech Republic applies two tax brackets.
-On the first amount of around €82.000 (indexed yearly) you pay 15% in income taxes.
+On the first amount of 1.600.000 Czech Korunas (indexed yearly) – about kEUR 62 – you pay 15% in income taxes.
 On any income above that threshold, a tax rate of 23% applies.

 On most investment income you will pay a flat tax rate of 15%.

-Social contributions for self-employed persons in Czech amount to 29,2%.
 Furthermore, you can opt to voluntarily join sickness insurance.
 The rate for the sickness insurance is 2,1%.
-This would bring your total social security contributions to 31,3%.
+This would bring the total rate to 31,3%.

 However, on top of this you also need to pay health insurance contributions at a rate of 13,5%.
+These are calculated on 50% of your taxable income, halving the rate.

 Self-employed individuals can opt for lump sum taxation under certain conditions.
-The most important condition is that you only qualify if you have a revenue of less than €84.000 per year.
+The most important condition is that you only qualify if you have a revenue of less than 2 million Czech Korunas (~kEUR 80) per year.
 Apart from this, other conditions apply.

-You fall within the first category if you made less than €42.000.
-If you qualify for this category, you will pay a lump sum for income taxes and social contributions of €260 per month or €3.120 per year.
-Basically, this means you pay taxes and contributions at an effective rate of just under 7,5%.
+You fall within the first category if you made less than 1,5 million CZK (~kEUR 60).
+If you qualify for this category, you will pay a lump sum for income taxes and social contributions of around 7.500 CZK (~€300) per month or 90.000 CZK per year.

-The second category is for people exceeding the first threshold but making less than €63.000.
-In this category, your monthly lump sum payment equals to around €675 or €8.100 per year.
-In this case your effective tax rate amounts to just under 13%.
+The second category is for people exceeding the first threshold but making less than 2 million CZK (~kEUR 80).
+In this category, your monthly lump sum payment equals to around 17.000 CZK (~€670) per month or around 204.000 CZK per year.

 By applying for the lump sum taxation regime you can lower your tax rate massively as long as you don’t exceed the maximum income level.